Languages of Singapore

+In modern Singapore, contemporary language issues frequently discussed involve the widespread and increasing language attrition of the second languages (ethnic Mother Tongue languages) amongst Singaporeans, due to the pervasive use of the English language in daily life within Singapore and its households.

-English as the main language of Singapore
+English as the de facto main language of Singapore

-Although de jure Malay is the national language, Singapore English is regarded de facto as the main language in Singapore, and is officially the main language of instruction in all school subjects except for Mother Tongue lessons in Singapore's education system.
+Although Malay is de jure national language, Singapore English is regarded de facto as the main language in Singapore, and is officially the main language of instruction in all school subjects except for Mother Tongue lessons in Singapore's education system.
 It is also the common language of the administration and is promoted as an important language for international business.
 Spelling in Singapore largely follows British conventions, owing to the country's status as a former Crown Colony.
 English is the country's default lingua franca despite the fact that four languages have official status.

 Under the British colonial government, English gained prestige as the language of administration, law and business in Singapore.
 As government administration increased, infrastructure and commerce developed, and access to education further catalysed the spread of English among Singaporeans.

 When Singapore gained self-government in 1959 and independence in 1965, the local government decided to keep English as the main language to maximise economic benefits.
 Since English was rising as the global language for commerce, technology and science, promotion of its use in Singapore would expedite Singapore's development and integration into the global economy.

 Furthermore, the switch to English as the only medium of instruction in schools aided in bridging the social distance between the various groups of ethnic language speakers in the country.
 Between the early 1960s to the late 1970s, the number of students registering for primarily English-medium schools leapt from 50% to 90% as more parents elected to send their children to English-medium schools.
 Attendance in Mandarin, Malay and Tamil-medium schools consequently dropped and schools began to close down.
 The Chinese-medium Nanyang University also made the switch to English as the medium of instruction despite meeting resistance, especially from the Chinese community.

 There has been a steep increase in the use of the English language over the years.
 Singapore is currently one of the most proficient English-speaking countries in Asia.
 Then Education Minister, Ng Eng Hen, noted a rising number of Singaporeans using English as their home language in December 2009.
 Of children enrolled in primary school in 2009, 60% of the Chinese and Indian pupils and 35% of the Malay pupils spoke predominantly English at home.

-Singlish is the native language of 32% of Singaporeans, but has the largest number of speakers if statistics were to account for speakers of English as a second language.